AG500/Metaheuristic-project/README.md

 Solution : see solutions file
 ![alt text](https://github.com/AG500/Metaheuristic-project/blob/master/Convergence%20curves/Convergence%20curve%20Rosenbrock%20D%20%3D%2050.JPG)

-The parameters : Swarm Size = 7, C1 = 0.1, C2 = 1.5, w=0  Iterations = 6 000 000.
-Work also well with about the same results.
-But is trapped in an local optimum more easily.
+These parameters work also well with about the same results.
+But is trapped in an local optimum more easily.: Swarm Size = 7, C1 = 0.1, C2 = 1.5, w=0  Iterations = 6 000 000.

 D = 500 :